 (Note: The health accounts also are shielded from state income taxes in most of the country, but seven states have declined to provide an exemption: Alabama, California, Maine, Massachusetts, New Jersey, Pennsylvania and Wisconsin).

-Allowable Minimum & Maximum Deductibles (indexed annually for inflation) & Annually Indexed > Out-of-Pocket Limits & Allowable SAVINGS ACCOUNT Catch Up Contributions for Americans Age 55+
+Allowable Minimum & Maximum Deductibles (indexed annually for inflation) & Annually Indexed > Out-of-Pocket Limits & Allowable SAVINGS ACCOUNT Catch Up Contributions for Americans Age 55+ (see top of page for most current years numbers).

 2017 Individual Deductible Limit: $3,400